 We are a resource for school and district leaders.

 Equal Opportunity Schools works with school districts of all sizes.
-We are here to help you better serve low-income students and students of color and improve the accessibility of advanced learning classes.
-We provide tools, such as a gaps chart analysis, equity pathways report, and beginning and end of year student/administrator surveys, to go along with shared best practices from nearly 450 schools, and offer support to make equity a district priority and improve access to AP/IB courses.
+We are here to help you better serve students of color and low-income students and improve the accessibility of advanced learning classes.
+We provide tools, such as a gaps chart analysis, equity pathways report, and beginning and end of year student/administrator surveys, to go along with shared best practices from more than 540, and offer support to make equity a district priority and improve access to AP/IB courses.

 Districts accepted into the program are assigned an Equal Opportunity Schools Partnership Director and Partnership Associate, who will support you in the implementation of the program.
 We provide the resources, information, and confidence so you can lead successful change efforts.